warpstreamlabs/bento/internal/api/docs.md

      internal/api/docs.md
 -->

-When Benthos runs it kicks off an HTTP server that provides a few generally useful endpoints and is also where configured components such as the [`http_server` input][inputs.http_server] [and output][outputs.http_server] can register their own endpoints if they don't require their own host/port.
+When Bento runs it kicks off an HTTP server that provides a few generally useful endpoints and is also where configured components such as the [`http_server` input][inputs.http_server] [and output][outputs.http_server] can register their own endpoints if they don't require their own host/port.

 The configuration for this server lives under the `http` namespace, with the following default values: